 - Pumpkin: substitute canned or mashed sweet potato or butternut squash.

 - Greek Yogurt: substitute regular plain yogurt.
 Choose a fat content that works with your overall diet.
 Choose sugar-free varieties and sweeten to your taste.
-Want to make your overnight oats vegan?
-Simply leave out the yogurt or substitute a plant-based yogurt.
+To make your overnight oats vegan, leave out the yogurt or substitute a plant-based yogurt.

-- Maple Syrup: substitute any sweetener.
+- Maple Syrup: substitute agave, brown sugar, or honey.
 You can also use jam, juice, or pureed fruit in place of sweetener.

 - Cinnamon: substitute any variety of sweet spices – allspice, cardamom, cinnamon, cloves, ginger, nutmeg, or pumpkin pie spice.

-- Pepitas: substitute sunflower seeds or toasted slivered almonds.
+- Pepitas (pumpkin seeds): substitute sunflower seeds or toasted slivered almonds.